MiksterBerlin/Bank-Deposit/README.md

 Methods:
 As the data set was imbalanced, oversampling was performed to reduce the recall of the models.
-After feature engeneering and feature selection models was tested.
+After feature engeneering and feature selection models were tested.

 Models:
 1) Logistic Regression